National Pension Scheme (NPS): Tax Benefits, Features, and Withdrawals

 Tax Illustration for Corporate Employee

-How to open an NPS account to avail the tax benefits?
+How to invest in National Pension Scheme to avail the tax benefits?

 To avail of the NPS tax saving benefits, first, you need to open an NPS account.
 The NPS account can be opened both online and offline.

-- To go for online mode, visit the official site and enter the PRAN number and password.
+• To go for online mode, visit the official site and enter the PRAN number and password.
 Then, enter the captcha and click on the ‘submit’ button.
 You can now access your E-NPS account.
-Also, E-NPS accounts can be accessed using the internet banking facility of your bank.
+Also, E-NPS accounts can be accessed using your bank's internet banking facility.

 Individuals can contact (1800110708) if any issue persists, which is the National Pension helpline.